 |The Russian second line of defence|

-With the arrival of the first German squad behind the fence we now enter into a second round of combat with the Russian squads.
+With the arrival of the first German squad behind the fence we now enter into a round two of the rolling firefight with the Russian squads.
 I've accumulated two CoC dice and so I keep in the back of my mind the option to end the turn and capture that Russian JoP.
 Before that can happen we must push those Russian squads back and get over the fence.
 I am about to return fire from behind the fence, when Dave plays a CoC die to interrupt and dishes out some vicious fire.
 The Russian squad may have lost a few men, but the LMGs are proving very effective.

 |The Russians interrupt just before the squad can fire|